 The most massive stars stay on the main sequence for only the twinkling of a cosmic eye.
+They consume their nuclear fuel at a ferocious rate.
 Some of them evolve into the supergiant region of the H-R diagram, and some less massive ones become ordinary giants.
 All of them quickly evolve to unstable configurations; many may explode, and all disappear from visual prominence.

 Astronomers have techniques for measuring the evolution